Moi moi (beans pudding) is one of such Nigerian foods that are loved by every Nigerian. I make moi-moi from beans and some other local ingredients.

 Total time: 90 minutes.

-What you find above are some of the necessary ingredients for making moi moi.
+What you find above are some ingredients for moi moi.

-There is a special kind of beans used for making beans pudding in Nigeria but you can substitute with any other type of beans if you live outside Nigeria.
+There is a special beans used for making beans pudding in Nigeria but you can substitute with any other type of beans if you live outside Nigeria.

 You can use the cooked eggs or fish of any kind.
 You can even combine both as I have done in this moi moi recipe.